 Phi Theta Kappa Honor Society, headquartered in Jackson, Mississippi, is the largest honor society in higher education, according to a press release.

-To be considered for membership into PTK, students must be pursuing an associate’s degree, have completed at least 12 hours and have a cumulative grade point average of 3.5.
+To be considered for membership into Phi Theta Kappa, a student must be pursuing an associate’s degree, have completed at least 12 hours and have a cumulative GPA of 3.5.